Dre Campbell Farm

 Birds are natural predators of caterpillars, and they love to feast on webworms and their eggs.
 So put up a bird feeder or plant some trees and shrubs that will provide them with food and shelter.

-You can also try making your own DIY bird feeder.
+You can also make your own DIY bird feeder.
 There are lots of different tutorials online, so you can choose the one that’s best for you.

 And don’t forget to put out some fresh water for the birds to drink, too!